zhenjie05/ReRoute/README.md

 ## 4. What Makes It Different

 - **One mechanism, two triggers.** Most travel apps treat group conflict and mid-trip disruption as separate problems needing separate features.
-ReRoute resolves both through the same decision-card system — whichever one triggers it, the group sees options and votes the same way.
+ReRoute resolves both through the same decision-card system, whichever one triggers it, the group sees options and votes the same way.
-- **Photo-first landmark exploration.** Based on direct mentor feedback, real photos are the primary way to explore a landmark, with an AI-generated 3D model available as a secondary, playful extra — prioritizing what users actually want to see first.
+- **Photo-first landmark exploration.** Based on direct mentor feedback, real photos are the primary way to explore a landmark, with an AI-generated 3D model available as a secondary, playful extra, prioritizing what users actually want to see first.
 - **Trip-scoped, not social-network-scoped.** We deliberately removed general social features (public feeds, private DMs) that didn't serve the actual travel-planning use case, keeping the app focused on what a trip group needs.

 | | ReRoute | TripIt | Splitwise |